zht8506/Minimal-LLM-Alignment/dpo/README.md

 # DPO

 This is a simplified implementation of DPO, supporting single-GPU and multi-GPU training.
+We use ``data/dpo_en_demo.json`` as the demo dataset for DPO.

 ```
 sft/